kquinsland/hidrate-spark-qi-charging/README.md

     And just to be through, flip the WCRA over and confirm that you do NOT get a voltage out!
     ![inverted WCRA no DC](./photos/assembly/assy11_assembled-voltage-test_fail.jpg)

 - [ ] It's GLUE time!
 Assuming you're using permanent glue, this is the point of no return!
+Double check that the top of the assembled WCRA is level.
 Ensure that the mating surfaces on the bottom of the puck AND the WCRA are as clean as possible.
 Coat the surfaces of the WCRA and then the puck with super glue and then quickly press the two together.
 Align the WCRA with the puck as needed; it might shift by a few mm along one axis.
 Once you're happy with how aligned the two are, clamp together and allow at least a few hours for the glue to set up.
 ![WCRA and puck bottom glued up](./photos/assembly/assy12_glueup.jpg)

 - [ ] After the glue has setup, route the wire from the exterior of the base sensor puck and through the hole in the mid-frame.